 If sharing your island with other guests becomes tiresome then escape to a deserted beach with your beloved with little more than a snorkel and a picnic basket.
 A favourite past-time for loved-up honeymooners and the only way on or off the beach is by boat.

-Don’t feel guilty if you missed the group of early morning power walkers or one of the yoga classes (although it’s highly recommended even if you’re just slightly flexible) or don’t hit the fully-equipped gym, because there are no vehicles on the hilly island.
+Don’t feel guilty if you missed the group of early morning power walkers or one of the yoga classes (although it’s highly recommended even if you’re just slightly flexible) or didn’t hit the fully-equipped gym, because there are no vehicles on the hilly island.
 It’s probably best to forgo the high heels because chances are you’re going to be walking off all that lovely food.
-The mini trek to the day spa needn’t overwhelm because by the time you’ve been tenderised and cocooned in an assortment of essentials oils you’ll float back to your villa.
+The mini trek to the day spa needn’t overwhelm because by the time you’ve been tenderised and cocooned in an assortment of essential oils, you’ll float back to your villa.

 8. Cultural delights

 By now you’ve probably sampled the flavoursome cuisine of Borneo and may be keen to recreate a slice of island life back home.
 The resort’s chefs will invite you into their kitchen so you’re whipping up curries in no time.
-Also on offer are craftwork, dance classes and tribal games.
+Also on offer are wildlife encounters, dance classes, and personalised tours

 9. Family friendly

-Parents will rejoice because Gaya Island Resort not only accepts children, but they also cater well for them too with storytelling sessions, a kid’s club, a kid’s pool as well as a babysitting service so you can enjoy all of the above as adults.
+Parents will rejoice because Gaya Island Resort not only accepts children, but they also cater well for them too with family-friendly accommodation, kids’ facilities and a babysitting service so you can enjoy all of the above as adults.